 The Levels team is always scouring scientific research to determine effective strategies to improve our metabolic fitness.
 We take “metabolic fitness” to mean our ability to keep average and fasting glucose levels in an optimal range, minimize post-meal glucose spikes, optimize insulin sensitivity, and exhibit flexibility in utilizing different energy sources — including stored fat and glucose — for fuel.

 The beauty of striving for improved metabolic fitness is that it is in our control.
-Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices, and as such, is dependent on making consistent, well-informed decisions.
+Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices and is dependent on making consistent, well-informed decisions.

-In order to improve our metabolic fitness, we have to first track our glucose levels, and then we have to know how to modify them.
-Fortunately, continuous glucose monitoring (CGM) lets us track how specific foods and lifestyle behaviors are impacting glucose levels in real time, helping us expand our metabolic awareness.
+To improve our metabolic fitness, we have to first track our glucose levels, and then we have to know how to modify them.
+Fortunately, continuous glucose monitoring (CGM) lets us track how specific foods and lifestyle behaviors impact glucose levels in real-time, helping us expand our metabolic awareness.
 With our personal data in hand, we can then turn to the scientific literature to provide us guidance in reaching our goals.

 Note: This is purely educational content.
 Always talk with your healthcare practitioner before starting any new dietary or lifestyle intervention.

 12 Strategies To Improve Glucose Levels And Metabolic Fitness

 “Time-restricted feeding” means consuming all your day’s worth of calories in a relatively short window and abstaining from eating the rest of the time.
 One study in overweight, non-diabetic people showed that even engaging in time-restricted feeding for just 4 days can significantly lower fasting glucose, fasting insulin, and mean glucose levels.